-The Department currently has two (2) DNA Technical Leaders: one responsible for nuclear DNA technical operations (which includes autosomal DNA testing and Y-STR 1 sting) and one responsible for mitochondrial DNA technical operations.
+The Department currently has two (2) DNA Technical Leaders: one responsible for nuclear DNA technical operations (which includes autosomal DNA testing and Y-STR testing) and one responsible for mitochondrial DNA technical operations.

 A DNA Technical Leader shall serve as the Deputy DNA Technical Leader for the other technologies within the laboratory where a permanent DNA Technical Leader has been appointed to.
 Therefore, if a permanent DNA Technical Leader is on leave and cannot be contacted for an immediate matter, the other DNA Technical Leader may make decisions on his/her behalf.
-In the unlikely event that both DNA Technical Leaders cannot be contacted for an immediate matter, the Director shall have the archority to make decisions on their behalf.
+In the unlikely event that both DNA Technical Leaders cannot be contacted for an immediate matter, the laboratory between that both DNA Technical Leaders cannot be contacted for an immediate matter, the both DNA Technical Leaders cannot be contacted for an immediate matter, the Director shall have the authority to make decisions on their behalf.

 If a DNA Technical Leader position becomes vacant, the remaining DNA Technical Leader within the Department shall serve as the interim DNA Technical Leader.
-Within fourteen (14) calendar days, the Director or his/her designee shall appoint a qualified individual within the laboratory to assume the DNA Technical Leader position on a permanent basis.
+Within fourteen (14) calendar days, the Director or his ther designee shall appoint a qualified individual within the laboratory to assume the DNA Technical Leader position on a permanent basis.

-The Director must ensure that my newly appointed DNA Technical Leader meets or exceeds the education and experience requirements in this document and the FBI's Quality Assurance Standards for Forensic STR Analysis.
+The Director must ensure that any newly appointed DNA Technical Leader meets or exceeds the education and experience requirements in this document and the FBI's Quality Assurance Standards for Forensic STR Analysis.